 - Is a minimum of 12 hours a week: three hours a day, four days per week.

 - Can be held in person or virtually.

 - Is a minimum of 25 hours a week: five hours a day, five days a week.

 - Is held in person.

-All these mental health resources have resulted in positive outcomes for the preteens, teenagers, and families Atlanta North treats.
+All these mental health resources have resulted in positive outcomes for the clients and families Atlanta North treats.
 Myles recalled one mother who had to check on her daughter every morning to make sure she had not taken her own life.
 Although she had placed her daughter in other treatment programs, she never felt those treatment teams involved her in the process of helping her daughter.

 This changed when she took her child to Embark, where the clinicians worked with her to develop an effective treatment plan for her child.
 After going through IOP, the family stepped down to the clinic’s outpatient program, which provides a less restrictive level of care.
 Today, her daughter is thriving and no longer reports suicidal ideation.

-As Atlanta North heads into 2022, Myles would like to triple the number of preteens, teens, and families the center serves.
+As Atlanta North heads into 2022, Myles would like to triple the number of teens, young adults, and families the center serves.
 To aid in this, Embark will open a second Georgia location in Buckhead in early 2022 where the team will continue increasing the number of mental health programs offered in the local community.
-This will help further Embark’s big hairy audacious goal (BHAG) to reduce adolescent anxiety, depression, and suicide from today’s all-time highs to all-time lows by 2028.
+This will help further Embark’s big hairy audacious goal (BHAG) to reduce anxiety, depression, and suicide from today’s all-time highs to all-time lows by 2028.